dvreeze/ocp-java-17-learning/doc/chapter12-modules.md

 The compiled version of `module-info.java` is called the *module descriptor*.

 Important note: the term *dependency* in JPMS is different from the same term in for example Apache Maven.
+Maven dependencies:
+* have *Maven coordinates* that are decoupled from and unaware of Java packages
+* include a *version* as one of the Maven coordinates
-Maven dependencies include a version, and there are no Java language constructs in the JDK for Maven dependencies.
-As it turns out, JPMS and Maven
+* have no corresponding Java language constructs in the JDK, so the JDK does not depend on Maven

-(and by extension Gradle etc.) are quite complementary.
+As it turns out, JPMS and Maven (and by extension Gradle etc.) are quite complementary.

 Modules are designed to solve the following problems:
 * *Better access control*, specifying which Java packages can access other Java packages